JedLee6/MNN/apps/Android/MnnLlmChat/docs/YouTube_Video_Script.md

 **[Show interruption sequence diagram]**

-Now, the voice interruption feature is really interesting from an engineering perspective.
+The voice interruption feature is really interesting from an engineering perspective.

 The key insight is: **we never stop recording**.
 Even while the AI is speaking, the microphone and ASR engine stay active.
 The ASR has a callback called `onSpeechDetected` that fires the instant it detects any speech in the audio stream.